 Bright green summer leaves become brilliant crimson red in fall, holding color for several weeks.
 Lovely specimen tree.
 Partial to full sun.
 Up to 25 ft. tall and wide.

 Japanese maples need:

-- While some can tolerate full sun, Japanese maples prefer dappled or afternoon shade, especially when young.
+- While some can tolerate full sun, most Japanese maple varieties prefer dappled or afternoon shade, especially when young.
 Shade does have its limits though–they need some sun for best foliage color and to promote the more loose and open structure for which they are prized.